rhafer/opencloud/docs/ocis/development/debugging.md

 #### Use the debug binary and attach to the process as needed

-Run the debug binary with `OCIS_LOG_LEVEL=debug bin/ocis-debug server` and then find the service you want to debug using:
+Run the debug binary with `OC_LOG_LEVEL=debug bin/ocis-debug server` and then find the service you want to debug using:

 ```console
 # ps ax | grep ocis